FAQ

 We love new patients!
 Please call us at 416-538-5800 to schedule a new patient exam and cleaning, or book an appointment online.

 We are on the southwest corner of Queen Street West and Ossington Avenue.
-For more detailed directions and a map, see our Contact page.
+For more detailed directions and a map, see our contact page.

 Ossington Station on Line 2 (Bloor-Danforth) is the closest TTC subway station.
 From there, you can take the 63 Ossington bus southbound to Queen Street West.
+Alternatively, you can take Line 1 (Yonge-University) to Osgoode Station.
+From there, you can take the 501 Queen streetcar westbound to Ossington Avenue.
+See the map on our contact page for more detailed directions.

 The 501 Queen streetcar goes right past our front door.
 Get off at Ossington Avenue.